The Best Keto Taco Casserole

-Although the spices listed in the ingredients are man, don’t be alarmed.
+Although the spices listed in the ingredients are many, don’t be alarmed.
 They are on the list because they create our preferred taco seasoning customized to our flavor profile.
 The good news is that most of these spices you should already have in your kitchen cabinet.
 We advocate for making your own special blend especially if you don’t have a prepackaged sachet of taco seasoning handy.
-If you like us and need control, doing this is also the preferred route.
-However, if you don’t have this concern or problem or want to avoid purchasing a bunch of individual seasonings, go ahead and use a pre-packaged mix.
+If you are like us and need control, doing this makes even more sense.
+However, if you don’t have this problem or want to avoid purchasing a bunch of individual seasonings, go ahead and buy a pre-packaged mix.
 Just be sure to check the label before you put anything in your cart, as some may include hidden starch and carbs.

-Either way, store-bought or homemade, you need this seasonings as they are a must-have and gives the authentic taco flavor to the casserole.
+Either way, store-bought or homemade, you need some ‘taco’ seasoning.
+This is a must-have and gives the authentic taco flavor to the casserole.

-Tip: If you decide to use a store-bought taco seasoning, you can omit the spices listed above and use 6 tbsp of the store-bought seasoning instead.
+Tip: If you decide to use a store-bought taco seasoning, you can omit the spices listed in the recipe card and use about a 1/2 cup of the store-bought seasoning instead.

 Ground beef is the main protein in this casserole and helps to make it filling and satisfying.
 You can use any ground beef you like; just make sure it’s fully cooked before adding it to the casserole.

 Heavy cream is used in this keto taco casserole recipe to add richness and creaminess.
 It helps balance the spices and gives the casserole a velvety texture.